-Weeks 2 to 3 - Progressing Toward Independent Practice (January 13th-24th)
+Weeks 2 to 3 - Progressing Toward Independent Practice (April 20- May 1)

 Preservice teachers should know the routines and be familiar with how the class is organized, cared for, and managed.
 Preservice teachers should be planning, developing, and teaching the whole class for a good part of the day and managing the routines when asked.
-(Initial Assessment due January 24th)
+They should be planning and teaching for at least one course section or subject.

-Weeks 4 to 11 - Independent Practice (January 27th-March 28th)
+Weeks 4 to 11 - Independent Practice (may 4 -June 26)

 Preservice teachers should be planning, developing, and teaching whole class lessons independently and demonstrating their ability to plan, teach, and assess units of curriculum.
 Preservice teachers should be able to demonstrate their competencies and capabilities to manage a beginning teacher's workload.
 Ideally, preservice teachers are progressing in collegial collaboration and are involved in team meetings and school activities.
-(Mid Self-Reflection due March 7th)
+At this time preservice teachers should be teaching multiple course sections during the day.